Cadasta/cadasta-docs/en/01-gettingstarted.md

 ### How Cadasta is Structured {#how-cadasta-is-organized}

-While anyone can use the Cadasta Platform, it's designed primarily for organizations who are doing projects to help people document their land rights.
-The platform is primarily designed to fit their needs and is structured accordingly.
+While anyone can use the Cadasta Platform, it's designed primarily for organizations doing projects to help people document their land rights.
+The Platform is primarily designed to fit their needs and is structured accordingly.

 Before jumping in, it's important to understand this structure and how everything works together.